Raducanu's Wimbledon over after Garcia defeat

 Fellow Briton Andy Murray will aim to lift the spirits of Centre Court when he plays big-serving American John Isner immediately after Raducanu's match.

-Raducanu's build-up for her first Wimbledon since becoming a teenage Grand Slam champion was in stark contrast to Bad Homburg champion Garcia's preparations.
+Raducanu's build-up for her first Wimbledon since becoming a teenage Grand Slam winner was in stark contrast to Bad Homburg champion Garcia's preparations.

-Hampered by a side strain, Raducanu played only seven games in the British grass-court events leading up to her opening match.
+Hampered by a side strain, Raducanu played only seven games before retiring injured in her only match at the British grass-court events leading up to the All England Club.

-While she looked sharp in her first-round win against Belgium's Alison van Uytvanck, she struggled to deal with the aggressive approach favoured by Garcia - who was once touted as a future world number one by Murray.
+While the 10th seed looked sharp in her first-round win against Belgium's Alison van Uytvanck, she struggled to deal with the aggressive approach favoured by Garcia - who was once touted as a future world number one by Murray.

 "I prepared for this match really well.
 Emma is a huge player and in her home tournament," said Garcia, who faces China's 33rd seed Zhang Shuai next.